N.S.W. FIRES AND QUEENSLAND DROUGHT OF 2013-2014

-Earlier in 2013 without relief from bush fires the Australian people were hit with the second year of extreme flooding, from Bundaberg in Queensland north of Brisbane, as a severe weather pattern moved all the way down the East coast to Newcastle and Sydney in New South Wales causing massive flooding.
+Earlier in 2013 without relief from bush fires the Australian people were hit with the second year of extreme flooding from Brisbane north to Bundaberg in Queensland as a severe weather pattern moved all the way down the East coast to Newcastle and Sydney in New South Wales causing massive flooding.

 Australia, which suffers periodic drought in that difficult region of the world was deep in drought in 2014.
-The huge state of Queensland, as large as France and Spain combined is 80% in drought and will only produce 40% of the normal food supply.
-Much of the nation’s beef cattle for export overseas are grass fed on the open range.
+The huge state of Queensland, as large as France and Spain combined was 80% in drought and would only produce 40% of its normal food supply.
+Much of the nation’s beef cattle for export overseas are grass-fed on the open range.

 In these times of increasing upset weather conditions please remember those living in these tropical climates who often suffer such tragedies when emergency services are overwhelmed with one disaster after another, and the general population is left without any help and must find a way to survive the elements alone!